Saturday Night Masquerade

 There will not be any microphones provided for the contestants.
 Directly addressing the audience is strongly discouraged as most of the audience will not hear you and this may detract from your presentation.
 If you have narration or dialogue included with your presentation, it should be recorded in advance.

-If you have an introduction, music, or sound effects to accompany your presentation, record it on a standard CD as an audio track or as a WAV or MP3 file on a standard USB storage device or data CD.
-We will not accept other sound file types nor can we play audio from cassettes, iPods, or similar devices.
+If you have an introduction, music, or sound effects to accompany your presentation, please bring it as a WAV or MP3 file on a standard USB device or record it on a standard CD as an audio track.
+We will not accept other sound file formats nor can we play audio from cassettes, iPods, or similar devices.
 It is also advised that you bring more than one copy of your audio in case of any problems playing the original.

 If the sound runs longer than your presentation (i.e. a commercial CD) or must be cut on cue, please be very specific as to when to cut.
 The usual cue is to fade the sound as the entrant leaves the stage.
 It is best, when you want the sound to end at a specific point, to record the material you want to a custom track.
 If your track has silence on it, please include a note of this so as the techs know to expect this and don't stop the track prematurely.